thenativeweb/marble-run/README.md

 ## Adding work and parallelizing it via the routing key

 In order to add async tasks you need to call the `add` method.
-First of all, you need to specify an `id` for the task, and a `worker` function to handle the task.
+First of all, you need to specify an `id` for the task, and a `task` function to handle the task.

 Also, you need to provide a `routingKey`.
 This key will be used to dispatch tasks onto the various tracks.
 A course will try to balance tasks between tracks, but make sure that all tasks with the same `routingKey` end up on the same track (i.e. are run sequantially):